 How to Make White Chicken Chili in the Instant Pot

 Making White Chicken Chili in the Instant Pot is easy and requires only a few steps.
-You’ll start by making a slurry using the corn flour and half a cup of the broth and set it aside.
+You’ll start by making a slurry using the corn flour and half a cup of the stock and set it aside.

 Then you will add the canned ingredients in the order they are listed.
 You will dump them all in with their juices, no need for draining.
 Do not mix the canned ingredients.